XD493/WheelChair/README.md

-credits: https://github.com/hrt and me only for menu.
+credits: https://github.com/hrt and me only for forking the old version

 # Gold Standard Powered WheelChair
 Christmas is early,